 The restaurants in the mountains of Madrid serve some of the best food in Madrid.

-Since winter sports are not always covered with standard travel insurance, make sure to check out the most affordable travel insurance options for Spain.
+Since winter sports are not always covered by standard travel insurance, make sure to check out the most affordable travel insurance options for Spain.

 4. El Bar Andalú at Plaza Mayor